opensearch-project/documentation-website/_dashboards/workspace/manage-workspace.md

 ## Navigating the workspaces list

-The workspaces list page serves as your central hub for workspace management, displaying all workspaces you have permissions to access.
+The workspaces list page serves as your central hub for workspace management, displaying all workspaces for which you have access permissions.
 Key features include the following:

 - Search: Quickly find workspace by name
 - Filter: Sort workspaces based on use case